Nuitka/Nuitka-website/doc/posts/nuitka-release-0528.rst

 -  Use the ``bool`` enum definition of Python2 which is more elegant than ours.

--  Move quality tools, autoformat, isort, etc. to the ``nuitka.tools.quality`` namespace.
+-  Move quality tools, auto-format, isort, etc. to the ``nuitka.tools.quality`` namespace.

 -  Move output comparison tool to the ``nuitka.tools.testing``